RhondaMueller/Codes-RFG-Arctic-Impacts/README.md

 - The ipynb files are structured according to the figure they provide the output to.
 The underlying data can be obtained from the references of the paper.

-- The .py files are python sub-scripts that are needed for some of the codes to rin (ED Figure 1 and 2 and Figure 3).
+- The .py files are python sub-scripts that are needed for some of the codes to run (ED Figure 1 and 2 and Figure 3).

 This repository and the scripts contained within were created by Rhonda Müller (rhonda.mueller (at) uzh.ch).